~ Seed for PEAS ~

 Rosakrone

-A very unusual heirloom from Sweden, withs beautiful red/pink flowers borne in 'crowns' above the foliage.
+A very unusual heirloom from Sweden, with beautiful red/pink flowers borne in bunches above the foliage.

 It grows to around 4 - 5 foot tall, and looks stunning on a wigwam or peasticks for a decorative feature that also produces lots of tasty peas.
 Given to us by Vivi Logan, we are delighted to add this to our collection.

-Clusters of flowers!
+Clusters of flowers followed by clusters of delicious peas!
 Grown by us in Pembrokeshire.

 approx 50-55 organic seed (very rare!) for £